dirien/gitops-promotion-tools-why-you-need-to-add-them-to-your-gitops-toolkit-in-2025/README.md

 4. **Access ArgoCD**: The GitOps engine will be available for managing applications and promotion workflows

+## Automated Dependency Management

+This repository uses **[Updatecli](https://www.updatecli.io/)** to automatically track and update Helm chart versions across all base tools and promotion tools.

+### What is Updatecli?

+Updatecli is a declarative dependency management tool that:
+- Monitors Helm chart repositories for new versions
+- Automatically creates pull requests when updates are available
+- Ensures your GitOps configurations stay up-to-date
+- Works seamlessly with GitHub Actions

+### Monitored Charts

+The following charts are automatically tracked:

+**Base Tools:**
+- ArgoCD, ArgoCD Apps, Argo Rollouts
+- Cert-Manager
+- Metrics Server

+**Promote Tools:**
+- Kargo

+See [`.updatecli/README.md`](.updatecli/README.md) for detailed configuration and usage instructions.

+### GitHub Actions Integration

+Updates are checked daily at 8:00 AM UTC via GitHub Actions.
+When new versions are found:
+1. Updatecli creates a pull request with the version bump
+2. PRs are labeled with `dependencies` and `updatecli`
+3. You can review and merge the changes

+You can also trigger updates manually from the Actions tab.

 ## Getting Started

 Each tool directory contains: